 Many of our pupils will use mobile phones, tablets, and computers daily.
 They are a source of fun, entertainment, communication, and education.
 However, we know that some adults and young people will use these technologies to harm children.
 The harm might range from sending hurtful or abusive communications, to enticing children to engage in sexually harmful conversations, webcam photography, encouraging radicalisation or face-to-face meetings.
 The school's online safety policy explains how we aim to keep pupils safe in school which includes reasonable filters and monitoring.
 The DSL team are responsible for acting on online safety issues - cyberbullying and sharing nudes and semi nudes by pupils.
-These incidents will be treated as seriously as any other type of bullying and in the absence of a child protection concern will be managed through our anti-bullying and confiscation procedures.
+These incidents will be treated as seriously as any other type of bullying and in the absence of a child protection concern will be managed through our anti-bullying and behaviour procedures.

 Chatrooms and some social networking sites are the more obvious sources of inappropriate and harmful behaviour and pupils are not allowed to access these sites in school.
-Navigating the risks of advancing technologies such as Virtual Reality / Metaverse and AI will be considered, and information sent to parents as to how they can help protect their children whilst online and using new technology.
+Navigating the risks of advancing technologies such as Virtual Reality /Metaverse and AI will be considered, and information sent to parents as to how they can help protect their children whilst online and using new technology.
 Some pupils will undoubtedly be 'chatting' outside school and are informed of the risks of this through PSHE/RSHE.
-Parents are encouraged to consider measures to keep their children safe when using social media, we advise parents by sending regular online newsletters/promoting online safety
+Parents are encouraged to consider measures to keep their children safe when using social media, we advise parents by sending regular online newsletters/promoting online safety on our website/holding online safety talks at any parents' meetings etc.